terreng/simple-web-server/howTo/post.md

 <h1>req Commands</h1>

-`req.body`: ArrayBuffer
+`req.body`: Buffer
-This is an array buffer of the request body, if there is no request body, the value will be null.
+This is an buffer of the request body, if there is no request body, the value will be null.
-You must use a utf-8 text decoder to read the array (as text)
+Use Buffer.text() to translate to text

 `req.headers`: json string
 This contains all of the headers that the user sent when making the http request